OIS Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Focus on optimizing business mix towards offshore and international markets, with 77% of revenues from these sectors.
+• The company is focusing on optimizing its business mix towards offshore and international markets, with 77% of revenues now coming from these areas.

 • Successful restructuring efforts in Completion and Production Services and Downhole Technologies segments led to improved margins.